Back to Top

 15. Ted Hejl’s City Attorney contract requires “timely and accurate” legal advice to the City of Taylor.
 Ted Hejl did not advise THA to make a criminal complaint concerning the theft of millions $ in assets and money from THA.
 No criminal complaint means no criminal investigation by qualified and independent authorities.
 Ted Hejl did not notify the Mayor.
 Ted Hejl’s legal maneuvering has allowed criminal statutes of limitations to expire, to the detriment of THA, a division of the City of Taylor.
 THA has seen no favorable progress on the THA civil litigation.
 Ted Hejl’s legal advice has sustained the loss of $ millions to the City.
 A loss which continues to increase with time.

 16. On October 14, 2021, Ted Hejl, Taylor City Attorney, and Mark J Shroeder both certified and filed a "Second Amended Petition for Writ of Mandamus," based on the legislature's 2021 amendment to Texas Local Government Code 303.022 to read "regardless of the date the corporation is created."
 That amendment to the law made any non-profit created by a municipal housing authority a "Public Non-profit" as defined in TLGC 303.
 Therefore, the legal question regarding the two non-profits that were illegally taken over by Mr. Edkomandosky et.
 Al., was resolved by the law.
 Specifically, the Taylor Sunset Housing Development Corporation and the Mallard Run Housing Development Corporation are clearly Public Non-profits under Texas law.
 The Writ of Mandamus was filed by Hejl and Shroeder and upon setting a hearing in District court, the District Judge would be legally bound to issue a court order returning the assets to the Taylor Housing Authority.
 To make that happen, all Ted Hejl and Mark Shroeder had to do was set the Writ for a hearing.
-However, they refused to set the hearing and the matter was dismissed for want of prosecution.
+However, they refused to set the hearing and the matter was effectively dismissed for want of prosecution.
 Ted Hejl and Mark Shroeder betrayed their duty and assisted Mr. Ed Komandosky in the continuing theft of THA assets and cash flow.

 17. THA is a division of the City of Taylor and has paid more than $200,000 in civil legal costs, at Ted Hejl’s direction, for crimes committed against THA.
 Ted Hejl, as Taylor City Attorney, harmfully and knowingly failed to act in the City’s interest.
 Ted Hejl has caused the City to lose multi-millions $ from housing programs the Texas Legislature and Taylor citizens deemed essential to the community.
 The losses continue.
 Ted Hejl has blatantly violated the Texas State Bar Ethics code.
 As Taylor City Attorney, Ted Hejl has materially supported corruption and presents a continuing corruption threat to Taylor law and order.